-NRS 207.180 is the Nevada law that makes sending threatening or obscene letters a misdemeanor, punishable by up to $1,000 in fines and/or up to 6 months in jail.
+NRS § 207.180 is the Nevada law that makes it a misdemeanor offense to send threatening or obscene letters.
+This is punishable by up to $1,000 in fines and/or up to 6 months in jail.
 Common defenses to these charges are that the defendant was falsely accused or did not act knowingly.
 A conviction may be sealed from the defendant’s criminal record 1 year after the case ends, and dismissed charges can be sealed right away.

 In this article, our Las Vegas criminal defense attorneys discuss: